 Many employers require prospective perinatal nurses to earn nurse practitioner credentials before hiring them.
 Completing your advanced degree program and becoming an NP or CNS can offer you distinct career advantages.
 Certification shows any potential employers that you meet the highest-level standards of practice.
 Additionally, passing certification exams can translate into greater career opportunities and increased salary potential.
 The American Nurses Credentialing Center (ANCC) offers certification for NPs and CNSs who meet specific eligibility requirements.

 Additionally, the Association of Women's Health, Obstetric, and Neonatal Nurses provide different resources for perinatal nurses, such as continuing education credits online and a handful of National Certification Corporation (NCC) certifications.
+Read more for further clarity on neonatal nurse certifications.

 Perinatal nurses can be found working in a variety of health-care facilities.
 You can find them working in any of the following workplace settings: